Skip to content

 Complete Guide

-Unlimited internet in Canada: finding plans without data caps
+Unlimited internet in Canada: how to find plans without data caps or throttling

-Data caps were once standard for Canadian internet plans.
+Data caps were once standard for Canadian internet plans, and overage charges could add $50 or more to a monthly bill for a household that streamed regularly.
 Today, unlimited data is increasingly available, but not all 'unlimited' plans are created equal.
-This guide explains what unlimited actually means, which providers offer it, and how to find the best unlimited internet for your needs.
+Some providers use fair use policies that throttle speeds for heavy users, or apply priority data limits after a certain threshold.
+This guide explains exactly what unlimited internet means in the Canadian market, which providers offer it without conditions, and how to find a plan that genuinely meets your household's needs.

 1Why unlimited internet matters